TritonDataCenter/rfd/rfd/0113/README.md

 - CloudAPI CreateImageFromMachine should add a new `incremental` option and document implications of incremental and non-incremental images.
 - `triton image create` should expose this incremental option.
+- Q: Need we bump the cloudapi major version for this?
+It *is* a behaviour change.
+However, I believe there is wiggle room given the limited current capabilities the user has for image management.
+I'd still bias to a major version bump for this, which would mean a required update to node-triton and other clients.

-### M2: x-account image transfer
+### M2: x-account image clone

 See the design notes above for reasoning.
-This milestone is about the new support for x-account image transfer.
+This milestone is about the new support for x-account image clone.
 Implementation notes:

-- `triton image transfer` new command (and node-triton library support)
+- `triton image clone-to-account` new command (`clone` alias) and node-triton library support.
-- New CloudAPI TransferImage that will call IMGAPI to do the work.
+- New CloudAPI CloneImageToAccount that will call IMGAPI to do the work.
-  Ideally, given that there is no heavy bit moving here (we are just doing `ln` or `mln` of image files on the storage backend), I think this can be a synchronous endpoint, i.e. CloudAPI TransferImage doesn't return until the transfer is complete (either successfully or failed).
+  Ideally, given that there is no heavy bit moving here (we are just doing `ln` or `mln` of image files on the storage backend), I think this can be a synchronous endpoint, i.e. CloudAPI CloneImageToAccount doesn't return until the transfer is complete (either successfully or failed).
-- New IMGAPI TransferImage endpoint:
+- New IMGAPI CloneImageToAccount endpoint:
     - The image must be state=active
     - Gather the ancestry of the image to transfer
     - Ensure that all images in the ancestry to be transferred (all those